LAB MEMBERS

 CHRYSOULA KITSOU, PH.D.

-Drawing on her background in biotechnology and reproductive biology, Dr. Kitsou entered our lab in 2018.
+Drawing on her background in biotechnology and genetics, Dr. Kitsou entered our lab in 2018.
 She leads several projects aimed towards the development of therapeutic or preventive strategies.
-Her work includes a focus on transgenics in rodent models of Lyme disease.
-Dr. Kitsou likes to read (especially about philosophy), dance, and travel.
+Dr. Kitsou likes to read, dance, and travel.

 VIPIN RANA, PH.D.